vedantdesai13/NLP/README.md

 			        -Decision Trees
 				-Linear Regression
 				-Support Vector Machines (SVM)
 	  2.Unsupervised Learning: We do not have any target or outcome variable to predict.
+It is also called as clustering.
 				-K-means
 				-Hierarchical Clustering(Divisive, Agglomerative)
 	  3.Semi-supervised Learning: Combination of supervised and unsupervised learning, typically containing a small amount of labeled data with a large amount of unlabeled data.

+	 -> Classification:- Classification is the process of predicting the class of given data points.
+So the computer program learns from the data input given to it and then uses this learning to classify new observation.
+			  Common algos used:- Logistic Regression, Naïve Bayes, K-Nearest Neighbours, Decision Tree,  Random Forest,  Support Vector Machine.
+	 -> Regression:- It is the process of predicting values of a desired target quantity when the target quantity is continuous.
+			   Common algos used:- Simple linear regression, Support vector machines, multivariate regression algorithm.

 	*TOOLS
 	-scikit-learn